-Guestroom attendants bring the shine to each guestroom, ensuring that the very reason guests come to the property--the guestroom, is kept to the highest standards of cleanliness.
+Guestroom attendants bring the shine to each guestroom, ensuring that the very reason guests come to the property-the guestroom, is kept to the highest standards of cleanliness.
 Certification recognizes those guestroom attendants who are skilled in every cleaning task and who greet guests warmly and respond to their guestroom needs.
 The program presents general hospitality knowledge and soft skills needed in the hospitality industry, along with concise instructions for training new or prospective employees on how to perform 19 key tasks correctly.
-These include a) defining common room status codes, b)

-Course Code Hours Days of Week Meeting Times No. of Weeks Terms Meeting Sites Cost understanding safety and security issues for housekeepers, c) demonstrating how to use cleaning supplies and chemicals correctly and safely, and d) discussing ways to organize carts and work areas for maximum efficiency.
+These include a) defining common room status codes, b) understanding safety and security issues for housekeepers, c) demonstrating how to use cleaning supplies and chemicals correctly and safely, and d) discussing ways to organize carts and work areas for maximum efficiency.

-63. Hospitality Supervisory Skills
+61. Hospitality Supervisory Skills

-TR 4:00 - 6:30 p.m.
+Course Code WTHM 141 Hours 30 Days of Week TR Meeting Times 4:00 - 6:30 p.m.
+No. of Weeks Terms 4 Meeting Sites StarLeaf Costs \$300

-4 StarLeaf

 The supervisory skills program provides an entertaining approach to building supervisory skills through a series of nine modules.
 These modules are loaded with information supervisors need to carry out their responsibilities to management and employees.
 The series helps supervisors: Meet management objectives for productivity and quality guest service; solve everyday workplace challenges; and gain respect, trust, and support from the people who work for them.
-The nine online modules are 1) You as a Supervisor, 2) Effective Communication, 3) Conducting Orientation and Training, 4) Staffing and Scheduling, 5) Improving Employee Performance, 6) Handing Problems and Conflict, 7) Motivation and Team Building, 8) Leadership, and 9) Time Management.
+The nine online modules are 1) You as a Supervisor, 2) Effective Communication, 3) Conducting Orientation and Training, 4) Staffing and Scheduling, 5) Improving Employee Performance, 6) Handling Problems and Conflict, 7) Motivation and Team Building, 8) Leadership, and 9) Time Management.